Test push notifications

-When it comes to testing your push configuration and messages for quality assurance (QA) purposes, we recommend that you keep separate development/test and production workspaces — especially if they don't share configuration credentials.
+When it comes to testing your push configuration and messages for quality assurance (QA) purposes, we recommend that you keep separate development/test and production workspaces—especially if your workspaces don’t share configuration credentials.

 For example, if you have an iOS app, you may have a sandbox environment set up to test your push notifications before you start your campaigns.
 This often has the same certification credentials as your production environment.
 We still recommend setting up a separate test workspace with the “Send to sandbox” option turned on: